READY TO BOOK YOUR VACATION RENTAL? CLICK HERE!

 Tide Pools & Rock Formations

-As you make your way along the trail, be sure to stop and view some of the tide pools and unique rock formations!
-These areas are home to a variety of sea creatures and make for great photo opportunities with their vibrant colors and interesting shapes.
+As you make your way along the trail, be sure to stop and view some of the tide pools and unique rock formations, such as the Makapu’u tidepools!

 While it might be tempting to venture off the trail to explore these areas, you should always stay on the trail.
 Specifically, the tide pools are a CLOSED AREA and are considered very dangerous because of strong currents and waves.